 When Lisa Boët and her husband, Philippe, returned to the United States after living in Paris for more than a decade, the couple found themselves missing their neighborhood bistro.
 Their solution?
 The pair launched Chez Boët, a Parisian-style eatery focused on classic French fare with the inviting feel of the bistros they had left behind.

-As executive chef, Lisa focuses her menu on classics like escargot, French onion soup and paté, plus French regional cuisine.
-Some of her most popular dishes include a bouillabaisse from Marseille and the coquilles Sant Jacques from Brittany.
+As executive chef, Lisa focuses her menu on classics like Escargot, French Onion Soup and Paté, plus French regional cuisine.
+Some of her most popular dishes include a Bouillabaisse from Marseille and the Coquilles St. Jacques from Brittany.
 She’s also inspired by the flavors of the former French colonies and has incorporated Moroccan-style tagines into her offerings.

 “We really insist upon our dishes being very authentic.
 And we make them with a lot of passion!”